EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 We've once again included the `makeId` as a parameter to the method and modified the EF Core query to use both the make id and the vehicle model id when looking for the record.

 And that's the gist of it.
 Other methods would be updated similarly.
+The next section with include these methods in their final form, so I won't go through each one of them here.

 ## Using resource models as DTOs for controllers